williamDalston/schrodingers-cat-website/content/articles/qc-critique-002.md

 ### It Explains Fragility

-If consciousness is superposition, it explains why consciousness is so fragile—superpositions are easily destroyed by decoherence.
+If consciousness is superposition, it explains why consciousness is so fragile superpositions are easily destroyed by decoherence.

 ### It Connects Theories